-Joseph Stockley (or possibly Stanley) Need, born in York St, Nottingham in 1819, and had a brief experience of County cricket.
+Joseph Stanley (or possibly Stockley) Need, was born in York Street, Nottingham on 22 February 1819, and was a lacemaker.

-A lacemaker he, like many Nottingham men, emigrated to Calais in 1859 and found himself appointed as pro to the Boulogne Cricket Club, where he built a great reputation.
+Like many Nottingham men in the lace trade, he emigrated to Calais in 1859 and found himself appointed as pro to the Boulogne Cricket Club, where he built a great reputation.
 He returned to England in 1867, when he was a coach at Oxford, but retired after two seasons.

-He moved to Dunkirk, Nottingham and remarried in 1892, just four months before his death.
+He moved to Dunkirk, Nottingham, and remarried in 1892, just four months before his death, on 25 August.
 His son, Philip, was the pavilion keeper at Lord’s at the time of his father’s demise.